zhetai/elysia/README.md

 )
 ```

-The `settings.default_config()` gives the recommended configuration for Elysia - using Gemini 2.0 Flash for both the base model and the complex model, both via OpenRouter.
+The `settings.default_models()` gives the recommended configuration for Elysia - using Gemini 2.0 Flash for both the base model and the complex model, both via OpenRouter.